augustorosa/snowflake-snowpro-specialty-genai-study-notes/exam_prep/Practice_Questions.md

 **44. B) Automated performance metrics tracking** *Explanation:* Automated monitoring of performance metrics enables early detection of model drift in production systems.

+**52. B) Revoke SNOWFLAKE.CORTEX_USER from PUBLIC role first for security, C) Create a custom role and grant CORTEX_USER to that role, then assign to users**
+*Explanation:* Security best practices require first revoking CORTEX_USER from PUBLIC role to prevent unrestricted access, then creating custom roles to grant CORTEX_USER database role, and finally assigning these custom roles to specific users.
+The CORTEX_USER database role cannot be granted directly to users.

 ### Domain 4: Snowflake Document AI

 **45. B) OCR()**